Femoroacetabular impingement syndrome

 In this video, only the osseous structures are depicted.
 However, it is important to understand that impingement also affects the labrum and cartilage rim, potentially resulting in labral tears and focal cartilage loss.

-It is important to realize, that in order to make the diagnosis of femoroacetabular impingement (FAI) syndrome, patients must present with a combination of the following: appropriate symptoms, positive clinical signs, and typical imaging findings.
+It is important to realize, that in order to make the diagnosis of femoroacetabular impingement (FAI) syndrome, patients must present with a combination of the following: symptomsof pain and sometimes reduced motion of the hip, positive clinical signs on testing the hip joint on physical examination, and typical imaging findings.

-Since each of these findings alone is nonspecific, the diagnosis of FAI syndrome requires their combination.
-It is crucial to note that there is not something like an asymptomatic FAI based on imaging alone.
+Since each of these findings alone is non-specific, the diagnosis of FAI syndrome requires their combination.
+It is crucial to note that an asymptomatic FAI based on imaging alone does not exist.
+Imaging depicts the morphology of the hip

 In Cam morphology, the femoral head has an abnormal shape, often appearing more oval than spherical, which causes abnormal contact with the acetabulum.